airnet/airnet/PROTOCOL.md

  1. A: Beacon
  2. B -> A: Init challenge.
  3. A -> B: Challenge response & return challenge.
+ 4. B -> A: Challenge response
+ 5: A -> B: Association confirmation
- 4. B -> A: Association confirmation.
+ 6: B -> A: Association confirmation

 There are some rules in certain situations:

  - If a network connection is made the client making the connection should send the beacon first.
- - Beacons should have an expiry.

 Banded Messages
 ===============